Neumann U 47: Successors: , , , and

+In 1967 Neumann introduced the U 87, which was a direct successor to the U 67, but ultimately proved to be (particularly in vocal applications) the most popular successor to the U 47.

 The U 47 FET, the solid-state version introduced by Neumann in 1969, was less appreciated as a vocal microphone but became ubiquitous in studios as a bass drum microphone.
 Used on the outside of the bass drum, in conjunction with a primary bass drum microphone (which would usually be placed on the inside, or close to the inside of a bass drum or a bass drum head), it would make a complete bass drum sound.